sylvani/sylvani/README.md

 ## Statement Keywords

 ```
-return, yield, stop, exit, try, catch, throw, until, is,
+if, return, yield, stop, exit, try, catch, throw, until, is,
 while, type, print, import, export, from, assert
 ```

-> NOTE: if and else statement are replaced by ? and : respectively
+> NOTE: there is no else statment, use `? ... : ...` instead of `if ... else ...`

 ### return